-Core Course Analysis.
-A core course analysis is required of all students before the completion of 24 semester hours of graduate study.

-This written analysis is to be in the form of a paper in which the student describes key concepts and ideas learned in the Ph.D. core courses as they relate to the student's area of concentration.
-The purpose of this activity is to allow the student to demonstrate awareness of the key concepts from the core courses and to demonstrate clear and effective writing skills.

 Annual Report for Ph.D.
 Candidates.
-At the end of each school year (before the last day of final exams), the Ph.D. advisor of each student prepares a report to be reviewed by the director of the executive committee.
+At the end of each school year (before the last day of final exams), the student's Ph.D. mentor prepares a report to be reviewed by the Director of the Interdisciplinary Ph.D.
+Degree Program.
 Copies of the report are distributed to the members of the student's program or dissertation committee.
-The report from the mentor, which is accompanied by the student's transcript and an up-to-date curriculum vitae, includes the following:

-- a statement concerning the status of the student's program of study (with a copy); - 2. a statement of the status of preparation toward the student's comprehensive examination (including a projected date for completion); - 3. a statement about the student's performance in course work; and - a statement about the student's accomplishments during the academic year (and summer, if appropriate), including research activity, writings, presentations, and professional accomplishments.
+The report from the mentor, which is accompanied by the student's transcript and an up-to-date curriculum vitae, includes the following: - 1. a statement concerning the status of the student's program of study (with a copy); - 2. a statement of the status of preparation toward the student's comprehensive examination (including a projected date for completion); - 3. a statement about the student's performance in course work; and - 4. a statement about the student's accomplishments during the academic year (and summer, if appropriate), including research activity, writings, presentations, and professional accomplishments.
 Comprehensive Examinations.
-Upon completion of course work in the Ph.D. program of study and before admission to candidacy and the start of the dissertation research, the student is examined in the areas of concentration, cognate study, and methods of inquiry and analytical tools.
+Upon completion of course work in the Ph.D. program of study and before admission to candidacy and the start of the dissertation research, the student completes an examination in the areas of concentration, cognate study, and methods of inquiry and analytical tools.
 The examination is designed to test the student's accumulation of interdisciplinary knowledge and ability to communicate across disciplines.
 The comprehensive examination is developed and administered by the student's five-member program committee.

-Dissertation Prospectus and Pro-

-posal.
-The precis is a 15-page sketch of the dissertation research proposed by the student.
-Upon approval of the precis by the dissertation committee, the student must develop a dissertation proposal.
-The proposal typically constitutes a draft of the first three chapters of the dissertation, but may vary with the dissertation committee's approval.
+Dissertation Proposal.
+The proposal prospectus typically constitutes a draft of the first three chapters of the dissertation, but may vary with the dissertation committee's approval.
 Following approval of the proposal by the dissertation committee chair, a proposal meeting is scheduled.
 Approval of the proposal at that meeting indicates that the faculty agree that the rationale, review of the literature, method, and proposed analyses are appropriate and that the study may proceed as planned.
 If problems are identified in the proposal meeting, the dissertation committee may meet again to hear a revised proposal or arrange a more relevant way to re-examine the proposal.
 Research and Dissertation.
-Twentyfour semester hours of research and dissertation credit are required.
+Twenty-four semester hours of research and dissertation credit are required.
 Twelve dissertation credits must be reserved for postcandidacy registration.
 The dissertation is designed to be the student's culminating experience.
 The dissertation must consist of a fully documented written study demonstrating a high level of expertise in research and scholarship in the student's area of concentration.
 The dissertation should make an original contribution to inquiry in the area of curriculum and instruction and be worthy of publication by an established press as a book or monograph or as one or more articles in a refereed, scholarly journal.
 The dissertation should not only demonstrate that the student is able to conduct quality research, but also should be conceived and carried out in such a way that it should make a contribution to advancing scholarship in the field of curriculum and instruction.
 Final Examinations.
 The final oral examination in defense of the dissertation is scheduled and conducted by the student's dissertation committee.
 A candidate must pass the final examination within five years after completing the comprehensive examination.

-Faculty in the interdisciplinary Ph.D. program committee in Curriculum and Instruction are engaged in a variety of research activities.
+RESEARCH ACTIVITY Faculty in the Interdisciplinary Ph.D.
+Degree Program in Curriculum and Instruction are engaged in a variety of research activities.
 Representative examples may be found under the program descriptions that correspond to the areas of concentration of this degree program.

+Aerial view of the ASU Main campus Tim Trumble photo